Answered By: Sarah Bosler Last Updated: Jan 08, 2018 Views: 118

 - Azusa Pacific University's Teacher Librarian Services Credential (Online)

-- California State University Long Beach's Master's Degree in Library Science & Teacher Librarian Credential
+- California State University Long Beach's Masters Degree and Teacher Librarian Services Credential

 - San Jose State University's Master's in Library Information Science (Online including Career Pathways)